EkawaD/DockeRino/README.md

 cd DockeRino
 install
 ```
-This will install rino on your system (in %USERPROFILE%/.rino) and add it to your $PATH variable
+This will install rino on your system (in %USERPROFILE%/.rino) and add it to your $PATH variable.
 You can now use rino everywhere on your system.

-There's the command you need to know
+There's the commands you need to know
 - Show all the command available for rino
   ```
   rino help